 Collect the following documents for submission:

-Letter of Approval from the Bakersfield College Paramedic Program Director, Myron Smith.
+- Letter of Approval from the Bakersfield College Paramedic Program Director, Christine Harker.
 This document can be requested from Karen Mattox at the KCCD- District Office.

-To apply for the COA please submit (mail or hand deliver) the following documents to Dominica Rivera-Dominguez at:
+Submit documents (mail or hand deliver) to Dominica Rivera-Dominguez at:

 1801 Panorama Drive